opensearch-project/security/TRIAGING.md

 While we are always happy to help the community, the best resource for implementation questions is [the OpenSearch forum](https://forum.opensearch.org/c/security/3).

 There you can find answers to many common questions as well as speak with implementation experts.

+### What if my issue is critical to OpenSearch operations, do I have to wait for the weekly meeting for it to be addressed?

+All new issues for the [security](https://github.com/opensearch-project/security/issues?q=is%3Aissue+is%3Aopen+label%3Auntriaged) repo and [security-dashboards](https://github.com/opensearch-project/security-dashboards-plugin/issues?q=is%3Aissue+is%3Aopen+-label%3Atriaged) repo are reviewed daily to check for critical issues which require immediate triaging.
+If an issue relates to a severe concern for OpenSearch operation, it will be triaged by a maintainer mid-week.
+You can still come to discuss an issue at the following meeting even if it has already been triaged during the week.

 ### Is this where I should bring up potential security vulnerabilities?